Ordering process in GP systems for medications and medical devices

 authoredOn date SHOULD be the same as the related

-Unissued medications and medications that have been prescribed elsewhere are different concepts but modelled in a similar manner.
+Unissued medications/medical devices and medications/medical devices that have been prescribed elsewhere are different concepts but modelled in a similar manner.
 They will both have been added to the system by a clinician at the practice and will be represented by a

 MedicationStatement and a